255 Revealing 2022 Small Business Website Statistics

 90% of users leave a website because it is poorly designed.

-90% of consumers will return to a website to shop if they had a great experience.
+90% of consumers will return to a website to shop if they have had a great experience.

-90% of buyers report that an excellent mobile experience is likely to convince them to make a repeat purchase from the same company.
+90% of buyers report that an excellent mobile experience will likely convince them to make a repeat purchase from the same company.

 90% of people use multiple screens to view a website.